 2. Rock Formations and the Landscape

 The Cappadocian region was formed during the tertiary period around 60 million years ago after a sequence of volcanic eruptions hit Central Anatolia.
 The eruptions formed what is known today as the fairy chimneys and many others.
 The famous stunning landscape of Cappadocia was formed by volcanic erosion.

 Cappadocia has had human settlers since the Paleolithic Era.
-Between 2500 to 2000 BC, the Hatti culture called this region home and was closely followed by the Hittites, who settled here at around 2000 BC.
+Between 2500 to 2000 BCE, the Hatti culture called this region home and was closely followed by the Hittites, who settled here around 2000 BCE.
 The Assyrians also established trading posts in Cappadocia at around the same time.
-From 1250 BC, the region has changed rulers from Phrygians and Persians to the Romans in 17 AD.
+From 1250 BCE, the region has changed rulers from Phrygians and Persians to the Romans in 17 CE.
 In medieval times, the area was home to Christian communities and people escaping religious persecution, and thus, the inhabitants led a monastic way of life for a thousand years.

 4. The Best Views